hdlugas/pycompound/README.md

 <a name="plotting"></a>
-### 3.5 Plot a query spectrum against a reference spectrum before and after spectrum preprocessing transformations
+### 3.5 Plot a Query Spectrum Against a Reference Spectrum Before and After Spectrum Preprocessing and Transformations
 These functions plot a query spectrum against a reference spectrum, both before and after preprocessing.
 They support HRMS and NRMS data and can be used directly within Python with usage:
 ```
 from pycompound.plot_spectra import generate_plots_on_HRMS_data